 Effort shift may have localized stock effects.
 Although the resource (red snapper and other species co-harvested with red snapper) in the closed portion of the federal waters would be subject to reduced harvest pressure, the resource elsewhere may decline because of the effort shift.
 Although, as previously discussed, Gulf-wide any biological effects should be neutral, localized depletions could reduce fishing quality and, in turn, associated economic benefits.
 Thus, the region with the closed federal waters could benefit at the expense of any neighboring region that receives the shifted effort.
-This may occur even within a region if effort shifts from the federal waters to state waters; higher harvest pressure in state waters, which normally may already have lower stock densities for some species, and resultant increased harvest may cause stock densities and associated harvest rates to decline further, unless migration of fish from the closed federal waters results in stock replenishment sufficient to maintain, or enhance, the densities and harvest rates in state waters.
+This may occur even within a region if effort shifts from the federal waters to state waters; higher harvest pressure in state waters, which normally may already have lower stock densities for some species, and resultant increased harvest may cause stock densities and associated harvest rates to decline further, unless migration of fish from the closed federal waters.